The Modern Resume Formatting and Design

 Quick Answers on Resume Design

-The software companies use to scan resumes (ATS) reads from left to right across the whole page, not column by column.
-When the software looks at a two-column resume, it often mixes the lines together.
-Your "Job Experience" on the left gets tangled with your "Skills" on the right, making nonsense text for the computer.
+Yes.
+ATS software reads from left to right across the full page, not column by column.
+A two-column resume causes the system to merge text from both columns together, turning your job history and skills into garbled output.
+Your "Work Experience" on the left gets tangled with your "Skills" on the right, making nonsense for the computer.

-Recruiter View: We don't have time to fix confusing documents.
-If the software sends us a jumbled mess, we just move to the next person who used a simple, single-column layout.
+Recruiter view: Recruiters have no time to fix confusing documents.
+If the software sends a jumbled mess, they move to the next applicant who used a simple, single-column layout.

-Smart Choice: If the job application lets you choose, use a Word document.
+Smart choice: If the application lets you choose the format, use a Word document.
 It works with every system, no matter how old the company's technology is.

-No. A "90% skill bar" is invisible to a screen reader or an automated system.
-At best, it's ignored; at worst, it shows up as gibberish.
-You are wasting space on pictures that don't help you get keyword matches.
+No. A percentage bar or star-rating graphic is invisible to ATS software and screen readers.
+At best it gets ignored; at worst it shows up as garbled characters.
+You are wasting space on images that contribute zero keyword matches.

 Yes.
-Having strong contrast is the number one rule for accessibility.
-Many recruiters look at resumes on weak screens or in bright rooms.
-If your text is light grey or a trendy pale color, it becomes hard to read for anyone with even mild vision issues.
-If they have to squint to read your phone number, they won't call it.
+Strong contrast is the most important rule for resume accessibility.
+Many recruiters review resumes on low-quality screens or in bright rooms.
+Light grey or pale-colored text becomes hard to read for anyone with mild vision issues.
+If they have to squint to read your phone number, they will not call it.

-Smart Choice: Stick to black text on a white background.
-It might be plain, but it works for everyone.
-If you want to separate sections, use bold text or different font sizes, not color.
-Being found is more important than being just "pretty."
+Smart choice: Stick to black text on a white background.
+Use bold text or different font sizes to separate sections, not color.
+Being readable is more important than being stylish.

 Update Your Resume to Get Noticed